fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 <!--It can be used for other things than just visualization, as it allows for the usage of non-metric distance functions and can efficiently embed data into more than two dimensions.-->
 <!--UMAP also supports to map data into an existing embedding, without the need of reapplying the algorithm to the entire data set.-->

+combine different metric spaces turning all into fuzzy simplicial sets

+weight of edge = probability that edge exists